NoelZeyn/NoelZeyn/README.md

   Instructed and managed lab administrations for advanced coursework including *Mobile Application Development* and *Cyber Security Technology*.

-* **IT Infrastructure Staff** at Brawijaya E-Sport Maintained and optimized organization web profiles and community server infrastructure to ensure high availability.
+* **IT Infrastructure Staff** at Brawijaya E-Sport Maintained and optimized organization web profiles and community discord server to ensure high availability.

 ---